Mastigoproctus giganteus: Habitat

-Mastigoproctus giganteus lives in the southern US and in Mexico It preys on various insects, worms, and slugs.
+Mastigoproctus giganteus lives in the southern US and in Mexico at elevations between 1380–1800m.
+It preys on various insects, worms, and slugs.
 It is an efficient predator that feeds at night on a variety of arthropods, primarily insects such as cockroaches and crickets, as well as millipedes and other arachnids.
 It has even been recorded feeding on small frogs and toads.
 It uses its large pedipalps to hold prey, while the chelicerae tear and bite the prey.